 Newer racing classes use an asymmetric design, which combine the features of a genoa and a spinnaker and are very effective for high-speed reaching.
 Asymmetric spinnakers do away with the traditional spinnaker pole and have their forward corner (the tack) attached to a bowsprit with sheets attaching to the clew to either side of the boat, like a foresail.

-This method works very well on lightweight dinghies that efficiently sail downwind on a series of reaches but larger boats are required by tactics to sail a square run where a conventional spinnaker and pole is found to be superior.
+This method of spinnaker construction works very well on lightweight dinghies that efficiently sail downwind on a series of reaches but larger boats are required by tactics to sail a square run where a conventional spinnaker and pole is found to be superior.